FelixNgFender/odin-recipes/README.md

 # odin-recipes
-Repo for the Recipes project in The Odin Project
+My attempt at the Recipes project in the scope of The Odin Project

+Skills learned: